Lagmator22/memogent/README.md

 - Which one to preload next because the user is about to need it.
 - Which one to evict, swap to cold storage, or recompute.

-The framework is **context-aware** — it learns per-user app sequences, time-of-day rhythms, location cues, and LLM salience signals — and **adaptive** — it degrades gracefully under battery / thermal / RAM pressure instead of crashing.
+The framework is **context-aware**, it learns per-user app sequences, time-of-day rhythms, location cues, and LLM salience signals ,and **adaptive** — it degrades gracefully under battery / thermal / RAM pressure instead of crashing.

 It is designed to ship in real products.
 One C++23 core is consumed by iOS via a Swift Package, by Android via an AAR, by Flutter / React Native / Rust via a stable C ABI, and by Python for research and benchmarking.
 Every module hides behind a pure-virtual port so you can swap models, caches, and storage backends without touching the app.